Trapped acoustic waves and raindrops: high-order accurate integral equation method for localized excitation of a periodic staircase: Scattering from a single point source

-There exist many possible integration contours, and while there is merit in investigating which one is most numerically efficient, we defer this to future work (\cite{hochman2009numerical} discusses a systematic way of comparing contours, albeit in a different context).
-Our contour of choice in \cref{complexkappaplane-path} is a sinusoid, parameterized only by its amplitude $A$.
-To carry out the integration, we use the periodic trapezoidal rule with $P_{\mathrm{asm}}$ nodes.
-To get an idea of what accuracy a given $A$ and $P_{\mathrm{asm}}$ yields, we use \cref{singlesrc-gf-recon} as a test problem and investigate how accurately $\Phi$ can be reconstructed from $\phip_{,\kappa}$ in \cref{conv-phi-asm}.
-The top part of the figure then shows the real part of total solution computed to $7$ digits of accuracy at $\omega = 2.4$, with a point source at $\xx = (-0.2, 0.1)$.
-The bottom part of \cref{conv-phi-asm} shows that the integral is sensitive to the exact value of the amplitude, but a value between $10^{-1}$ and $1$ yields quick convergence.
-With the amplitude appropriately chosen, $P_{\mathrm{asm}} \approx 100$ quadrature nodes are enough to get an answer accurate to machine precision.
-This test problem, however, lacks poles in the integrand, which may put different limits on $A$.
+We choose a sinusoidal deformation contour parameterized by $k:= \re \kappa$, \be \kappa(k) = k -iA\sin(k), \ee which is then discretized using the periodic trapezoidal rule with $p_{\mathrm{asm}}$ nodes.
+To get an idea of what accuracy a given $A$ and $p_{\mathrm{asm}}$ yields, we use \cref{singlesrc-gf-recon} as a test problem, and investigate how accurately $\Phi$ can be reconstructed from $\phip_{,\kappa}$ in \cref{conv-phi-asm}.
+The top part of the figure shows the real part of total solution $u(\xx)$, computed to $7$ digits of accuracy at $\omega = 2.4$, with a point source at $\xx_0 = (-0.2, 0.1)$.
+The bottom part of \cref{conv-phi-asm} shows that the exponential convergence rate is sensitive to the exact value of the amplitude, and that values between $0.5$ and $2$ are optimal.
+In this range, $p_{\mathrm{asm}} \approx 100$ quadrature nodes are enough to get an answer accurate to machine precision.